Location: Chicago, Illinois

 Preferred Job Qualifications:

-•Able to work in fast paced, often stressful, computerized environment.
+•Able to work in fast pace, often stressful, computerized environment.

-•Able to lift 20 lbs and perform repetitive motions.
-Works in laboratory with exposure to potentially infectious and hazardous materials.
+•Works in laboratory with exposure to potentially infectious and hazardous materials.

 Responsibilities:

 •Utilizes required Personal Protective Equipment (PPE) as defined by the lab area.
+Labels and processes specimens properly.

-•Disinfects work area at the beginning and end of each shift.
+•Keeps work area neat, clean, organized, and well stocked at all times.
+Disinfects area at the beginning and end of each shift.

 •Utilizes time effectively and seeks out additional job duties when shift tasks are complete.

-•Adheres to the defined allotted time for breaks and lunch.
+•Assists fellow workers to finish shift tasks.
+Adheres to the defined allotted time for breaks and lunch.

-•Obtains and documents 12 hours of laboratory continuing education annually.
+•Required to obtain and document 12 hours of laboratory continuing education per year.

-•Accepts and/or volunteers for method evaluations, new procedure development, or other special projects.
-Completes them within the agreed upon time frame.
+•Accepts and/or volunteers for method evaluations and new procedure development or other special projects and completes them within an agreed upon time frame.

 •Participates in procedure implementation and training of new staff and students.